pola-rs/polars/docs/user-guide/concepts/lazy-vs-eager.md

 # Lazy / eager API

 Polars supports two modes of operation: lazy and eager.
 In the eager API the query is executed immediately while in the lazy API the query is only evaluated once it is 'needed'.
-Deferring the execution to the last minute can have significant performance advantages that is why the Lazy API is preferred in most cases.
+Deferring the execution to the last minute can have significant performance advantages and is why the Lazy API is preferred in most cases.
 Let us demonstrate this with an example:

 {{code_block('user-guide/concepts/lazy-vs-eager','eager',['read_csv'])}}